-- add widgets from external sites (e.g. Facebook friends)
+- display widgets from external sites (e.g. Facebook)

 - administrative forms (e.g. login, register, etc.)

-To learn more about what WordPress widgets are, how they work and how using widgets can help you expand your site’s capabilities, go here:
+To learn more about what widgets are, how widgets work and how using widgets can help you expand the functionality of your website, go here:

-In this tutorial we are going to show you how to use and configure various frequently-used WordPress widgets.
+In this tutorial series you will learn how to use and configure a number of commonly-used WordPress widgets.

-Before we explain how to configure widgets, it helps to first cover some of the basic concepts about how to use widgets:
+Before configuring and using widgets, it helps to first explain some of the basic concepts about using widgets:

 Most WordPress Themes Support Widgetized Layouts

-Many WordPress themes support widgets and provide built-in areas in the theme’s layout where widgets can be used, such as the sidebar, header area, and the footer area.
-Depending on the theme installed on your site, widgets can also display in the content area …
+Many WordPress themes support widgets and provide built-in areas in your theme’s layout where widgets can be added to, such as the sidebar, header area, and footer.
+Depending on the theme installed on your site, widgets can sometimes also be used inside the content area …

-These widget-ready sections correspond to a feature inside the Widget management screen called “Widget Areas” …
+These widgetized areas correspond to a feature inside your Widget administration panel called “Widget Areas” …

-The Widgets panel displays a list of all the widgets that are available.
+The Widgets screen displays all the widgets that are available.

 On the right-hand side of the screen, you can see all “active” widgets …

-Available widgets can be activated or deactivated using drag-and-drop.
+(Widgets can be activated or deactivated using drag and drop)

-Widgets dragged from the Available Widgets section to widget areas like your sidebar, footer, etc. become immediately active and can be used for their purpose.
+Widgets dragged from the Available Widgets section to widget areas like your sidebar, footer, etc. become immediately active on your site.

-In addition, your Widgets panel includes an Inactive Widgets section that lets you remove widgets that you no longer want actively displayed on your site.
+In addition, the Widgets panel includes an Inactive Widgets section that lets you remove any widgets that you no longer want to actively display on your website.
 Inactive widgets retain their settings.

-You can easily insert, activate, deactivate, rearrange and delete things using widgets by dragging and dropping items in the Widgets section …
+You can easily add, activate, deactivate, reorder and delete things using widgets just by dragging and dropping items inside your Widgets section …

 (Rearrange widgets using drag & drop)